Hydro Power and Hydroelectric Power

 It is estimated that hydro power stations called “Hydroelectric Power Plants” are the largest contributor of electricity from renewable sources worldwide and it is estimated that over 15% of the world’s electricity is generated from such hydroelectric schemes.

-Generally in a small scale hydro run-of-river scheme, water from a river is diverted by the building of a diversionary weir which diverts water from a river into an intake which then passes through a hydro generator and the water is then returned back to the original river some distance below.
+Generally in a small scale hydro or run-of-river scheme, water from a river is diverted by the building of a diversionary weir which diverts water from a river into an intake which then passes through a hydro generator and the water is then returned back to the original river some distance below.

 Hydro power is produced by simply using a body of moving water to turn a water wheel which is located below a source of flowing water.